giraffe-fsharp/Giraffe/README.md

 Giraffe was formerly known as [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) and has been recently [renamed to better distinguish from AWS Lambda](https://github.com/dustinmoris/Giraffe/issues/15) as well as establish a more unique brand.

-The old NuGet package has been unlisted and and will not receive any updates any more.
+The old NuGet package has been unlisted and will not receive any updates any more.
 Please use the new NuGet package [Giraffe](https://www.nuget.org/packages/Giraffe) going forward.

 ## Table of contents